 Term Definition natural feature, the presence of a watercourse or water body, the presence of steep slopes (in excess of 1:4).
-Service provider The person, company or community representative contracted to implement the interventions.
-Screening tool National Web-based Environmental Screening Tool Slope The inclination of a surface expressed as one unit of rise or fall for so many horizontal units.
-Stream diversion The use of a temporary channel or other diversion methodology used to redirect a stream flow.
-Storm water management Management actions implemented to manage surface runoff.
-Threatened or protected Species listed as threatened or protected under the Threatened and Protected species Species Regulations (National Environmental Management: Biodiversity Act: GN151 Of 2007).
-Species that are facing a high risk of extinction.
-Any species classified in the IUCN categories Critically Endangered, Endangered or Vulnerable is a threatened species.
-The Act National Environmental Management Act, 1998 (Act No. 107 of 1998), as amended.
+Service provider The person, company or community representative contracted to implement the Corrido providor interventions.
+Screening tool National Web-based Environmental Screening Tool.
+Slope The inclination of a surface expressed as one unit of rise or fall for so many horizontal units.
+Stream diversion The use of a temporary channel or other diversion methodology used to redirect Stream diversion a stream flow.
+Storm water Management actions implemented to manage surface runoff. management N The Act National Environmental Management Act, 1998 (Act No. 107 of 1998).
 The Department The Department responsible for Agriculture.
-The EMPr The Generic Environmental Management Programme (EMPr) for the LandCare Programme (version 1 dated June 2020).
+The EMPr The Generic Environmental Management Programme (EMPr) for the LandCare I THE EMPT Programme (version 1 dated October 2020).
 Topsoil A varying depth (up to 300 mm) of the soil profile, including existing vegetation cover and soil seed bank, irrespective of the fertility, appearance, structure, agricultural potential, fertility and composition of the soil.
-Waste Any substance, material or object, that is unwanted, rejected, abandoned, discarded or disposed of, or that is intended or required to be discarded or disposed of, by the holder of that substance, material or object, whether or not such substance, material or object can be re-used, recycled or recovered and includes all wastes as defined in Schedule 3 the National Environmental Management: Waste Act (No. 59 of 2008.
-Examples include construction debris, chemical waste, used oils and lubricants, batteries, metal and wood off-cuts, excess cement/ concrete, wrapping materials, timber, tins and cans, drums, wire, nails, food and domestic waste (e.g. plastic packets and wrappers).
-Watercourse Means a river or spring, a natural channel in which water flows regularly or intermittently and a wetland, pan, lake or dam in which, or from which water flows and any collection of water which the Minister may, by notice in the Gazette , declare to be a watercourse as defined in the National Water Act 1998 (Act No. 36 of 1998) and a watercourse includes, where relevant, its bed and banks.
-Wetland Means land which is transitional between terrestrial and aquatic systems where t water table is usually at or near the surface, or the land is periodically covered w shallow water, and which land in normal circumstances supports or would supp vegetation typically adapted to life in saturated soil.

-Term Definition Windy conditions In terms of this EMPr conditions can be considered windy when the wind carries dust or pesticide sprays to neighbouring non-target activity areas or plants.
+Waste Any substance, material or object, that is unwanted, rejected, abandoned, discarded or disposed of, or that is intended or required to be discarded or disposed of, by the holder of that substance, material or object, whether or not such substance, material or object can be re-used, recycled or recovered and includes all wastes as defined in Schedule 3 the National Environmental Management: Waste Act, 2008 (No. 59 of 2008.
+Examples include construction debris, chemical waste, used oils and lubricants, batteries, metal and wood off- cuts, excess cement/ concrete, wrapping materials, timber, tins and cans, drums, wire, nails, food and domestic waste (e.g. plastic packets and wrappers).
+Watercourse Means a river or spring, a natural channel in which water flows regularly or intermittently and a wetland, pan, lake or dam in which, or from which water flows and any collection of water which the Minister may, by notice in the Gazette, declare to be a watercourse as defined in the National Water Act 1998 (Act No. 36 of 1998) and a reference to a watercourse includes, where relevant, its bed and banks.
+Wetland Means land which is transitional between terrestrial and aquatic systems where the water table is usually at or near the surface, or the land is periodically covered with shallow water, and which land in normal circumstances supports or would support vegetation typically adapted to life in saturated soil.
+Windy conditions In torms of this EMDr conditions can be considered winds when the winds are Windy conditions In terms of this EMPr conditions can be considered windy when the wind carries dust or pesticide sprays to neighbouring non-target activity areas or plants. adde of positione sprays to heighbouring hori-target activity areas or plants.
 Works Works to be executed in terms of the Contract.